-I am doing exciting research on the energy crisis.
-The energy crisis aligns three societal objectives in one policy dimension – energy savings – which, help save money through resulting lower energy bills, contribute to saving the environment through lower CO2 emissions and at the same time, provides material national security benefits by blunting Putin’s energy weapon.
-Saving the economy, saving the environment, and blunting Putin’s energy weapon: a pro-growth equitable alternative for the UK is possible.
-The work on this agenda has started a long time ago.
+The Ukraine invasion, the ensuing energy crisis and the more visible signs of climate crisis has caused the issue of climate change to truly arrive in peoples hearts and minds.
+The energy crisis in particular aligns three societal objectives in one policy dimension – energy savings.
+Households, by saving energy, can help save money, resulting in lower energy bills, contribute to saving the environment through lower CO2 emissions and at the same time, provide a material national security benefits by blunting Putin’s energy weapon.
+That is to say: saving the economy, saving the environment, and blunting Putin’s energy weapon is a potential pro-growth equitable alternative.
+The work in this research agenda is intrinsically linked to much of my other research foci over the years.

 Broader coverage: Financial Times

 Context: This paper showcases how spatial institutions that can trace their origins to opposition of what would become a main driver of climate change — now poses a significant barrier on (individual) climate action.

 Distributional and climate implications of policy responses to energy price shocks.
 CAGE Working Paper & CEPR Working Paper, 🔓 Open access.

 Context: This paper provides a correlational analysis of the higher dimensional correlation space casting a light on which demographic groups would likely be more exposed to by the energy crisis and how the policy interventions that were brought about by the government is limiting various socio-economic groups exposure to the energy price shock.
 It documents first and foremost that the energy price shock is progressive in nature, but that the intervention to lower unit prices is rendering the response much less progressive.